-ABSTRACT Performance, scalability, and resilience to variability of Si SOI FinFETs and gate-all-around (GAA) nanowires (NWs) are studied using in-house-built 3-D simulation tools.
-Two experimentally based devices, a 25-nm gate length FinFET and a 22-nm GAA NW are modeled and then scaled down to 10.7-and 10-nm gate lengths, respectively.
+Abstract-Performance, scalability and resilience to variability of Si SOI FinFETs and gate-all-around (GAA) nanowires (NWs) are studied using in-house-built 3D simulation tools.
+Two experimentally based devices, a 25 nm gate length FinFET and a 22 nm GAA NW are modelled and then scaled down to 10.7 and 10 nm gate lengths, respectively.
 A TiN metal gate work-function granularity (MGG) and line edge roughness (LER) induced variability affecting OFF and ON characteristics are investigated and compared.
 In the OFF-region, the FinFETs have over an order of magnitude larger OFF-current that those of the equivalent GAA NWs.
-In the ON-region, the 25/10.7-nm gate length FinFETs deliver 20/58% larger ON-current than the 22/10-nm gate length GAA NWs.
-The FinFETs are more resilient to the MGG and LER variability in the subthreshold compared to the GAA NWs.
-However, the MGG ON-current variability depends largely on the RMS height; whereas a 0.6-nm RMS height yields a similar variability for both FinFETs and GAA NWs.
-Finally, the industry preferred (110) channel orientation is more resilient to the MGG and LER variability in both architectures.
+In the ON-region, the 25/10.7 nm gate length FinFETs deliver 20/58% larger ON-current than the 22/10 nm gate length GAA NWs.
+The FinFETs are more resilient to the MGG and LER variability in the sub-threshold compared to the GAA NWs.
+However, the MGG ON-current variability is larger for the 10.7 nm FinFET than that for the 10 nm GAA NW.
+The LER ON-current variability depends largely on the RMS height; whereas a 0.6 nm RMS height yields a similar variability for both FinFETs and GAA NWs.
+Finally, the industry preferred $\langle 110 \rangle$ channel orientation is more resilient to the MGG and LER variability in both architectures.

-INDEX TERMS Drift-diffusion (DD), Monte Carlo (MC) simulations, density gradient (DG) quantum corrections, Schrödinger equation based quantum corrections, Si FinFET, gate-all-around (GAA) nanowire (NW) FET, metal grain granularity (MGG), line edge roughness (LER).
+Index Terms-Drift-Diffusion (DD); Monte Carlo (MC) simulations; Density Gradient (DG) quantum corrections; Schrödinger equation based quantum corrections; Si FinFET; Gate-All-Around (GAA) Nanowire (NW) FET; Metal Grain Granularity (MGG); Line Edge Roughness (LER).